dotnet/AspNetCore.Docs/aspnetcore/blazor/includes/location-server.md

 :::moniker range=">= aspnetcore-8.0"

-This guidance applies to the server project of a Blazor Web App.
-Blazor script start configuration is found in the `App` component (`Components/App.razor`) of the server project.
-The `Program` file is `Program.cs` of the server project.
+This guidance applies to server-side rendering (SSR) and interactivity of a Blazor Web App.
+The `Program` file is `Program.cs` of the server project (`BlazorWeb-CSharp`).
+Routable components with an `@page` directive are placed in the `Components/Pages` folder.
+Non-routable shared components are usually placed in the `Components` folder.
+Blazor script start configuration is found in the `App` component (`Components/App.razor`).

 :::moniker-end